-- Chattenden Primary School recognises that children are capable of abusing their peers This referred to as child-on-child abuse and can take many forms. - Chattenden Primary School believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - Chattenden Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable and all reports will be taken seriously. - In order to minimise the risk of child-on-child abuse, we will: - Implement a robust anti-bullying policy, provide an age appropriate PSHE and RSE curriculum, provide a range of reporting mechanisms e.g. worry boxes, dedicated reporting monitored by DSLs. - Chattenden Primary School will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
-All allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by child-on-child abuse may be supported by:
+- Balfour Infant School recognises that children are capable of abusing their peers.
+This is referred to as child-on-child abuse and can take many forms. - Balfour Infant School believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - Balfour Infant School recognises that child-on-child abuse can take many forms, including but not limited to: - o bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - o sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable and all reports will be taken seriously.